 One of the hardest things to decide when you become a Virtual Assistant is how to price your services.
-If you charge by the hour then you’ll never earn more than there are hours in the day, which is why it’s better to get a client on a retainer or charge a project rate.
-“But how does that work and how do I do that?!”
+If you charge by the hour, then you’ll never earn more than the number of billable hours in the day, which is why it’s better to get a client on a retainer or charge a project rate.
+“But how does that work, and how do I do that?!”
 I hear you cry.
 Well, let’s look at those options in more detail.

 Charging by the hour